nuxeo/doc.nuxeo.com-content/src/nxdoc/client-sdks/deprecated/java-automation-client.md

     Make sure to not open a session each time you call an operation, otherwise you will have performances issues.

-    We recommend to open the session&nbsp;once before calling any operation, like during application startup or when the user needs to authenticate.
+    We recommend to open the session once before calling any operation, like during application startup or when the user needs to authenticate.
 Then you may close it when the user logout or during application shutdown.

     {{/callout}}